ModelEarth/io/charts/react/README.md

     window.location.hash = params.toString().replace(/%2C/g, ',');

 The line above causes the URL hash to be deleted when the page loads.

 Then these should work too:

 [http://localhost:8887/localsite](http://localhost:8887/localsite)
 [http://localhost:8887/useeio-widgets/build](http://localhost:8887/useeio-widgets/build)

+Here's [info about hiddenhash](https://github.com/USEPA/useeio-widgets/issues/33) from a 2021 issue that we closed 2024.

 ## Add Navigation